marijnh/Postmodern/README.md

       (:keys name))

 The above defines a class that can be used to handle records in a table with three columns: name, inhabitants, and sovereign.
+The :keys parameter specifies which column(s) are used for the primary key.
+Once you have created the class, you can return an instance of the country class by calling

+    (get-dao 'country "Croatia")

+You can also define classes that use multiple columns in the primary key:

+    (defclass points ()
+      ((x :col-type integer :initarg :x
+          :reader point-x)
+       (y :col-type integer :initarg :y
+          :reader point-y)
+       (value :col-type integer :initarg :value
+              :accessor value))
+      (:metaclass dao-class)
+      (:keys x y))

+In this case, retrieving a points record would look like the following where 12 and 34 would be the values you are looking to find in the x column and y column respectively.:

+    (get-dao 'points 12 34)

 In simple cases, the information above is enough to define the table as well:

     (dao-table-definition 'country)